pranav-ambig/ResumeCron/Readme.md

 2. Download your .tex and .cls files of your resume and place it in the same directory as updatePdf.py.
 Download the fonts folder too if you are using custom fonts.
 4. Add placeholders in your .tex file where you want your stats to be updated.
 Supported ones are:
 `{{LCRating}}`, `{{LCTopPercentage}}` and `{{LCProblemCount}}`.
-3. Make sure to install a suitable LaTeX compiler.
+3. Make sure to install a suitable LaTeX Distribution that includes LuaLaTeX.
 This project used MiKTeX on Windows.
 First run of the script might require a lot of LaTeX packages to be installed.
 Make sure to install them.
 4. Install the required Python packages using `pip install -r requirements.txt`
 4. Run the script using `python updatePdf.py username comp_name dest_path`
     - `username` is your LeetCode Username.